A year on, do the Kiwi Ears KE4 earphones still deserve the New Meta crown?

 (Image credit: Future)

 The treble is my kind of treble.
-I only got into the audiophile world of headphones and IEMs this year, and though I'm fully committed to having my mind blown with as many amazing sets as possible – regardless of the price – one thing from my commercial cans-only life still persists.
-I hear what many call neutral as a little cold, a little bright.
-And though I love a pair of properly neutral headphones, like the HEDDphone D1, I'm still drawn to warmth and ever-so-slightly dark.
-Call it cozy!
-It's why I'd take the Sennheiser HD650s over the HD600s.
+I only got into the audiophile world of headphones and IEMs this year, and a hangover from my commercial cans-only life is that I hear what many call neutral as a little cold, a little bright.
+And though I love a pair of properly neutral headphones, like the HEDDphone D1, I'm still drawn to warm and ever-so-slightly dark sound profiles.
+Let's call it cozy!
+It's why I'd take the Sennheiser HD650s over the HD600s most days.

-That means that some neutral IEMs will often seem piercing to me with some songs.
-That's just not the case with the KE4s.
+That means some neutral IEMs will seem close-to-piercing for me on some songs.
+That's just not the case with the KE4.
 I have two go-to songs that I test treble with – Grateful Dead's Unbroken Chain, and Michael Jackson's Billie Jean.
 The first has this utterly insane piercing tone that plays in and out of the otherwise perfectly mixed song.
-It's bizarre, and on a neutral pair of IEMs, it's unbearable.
-Billie Jean was mixed really bright – the snare, the high hat, the shaker – it's piercing.
+It's bizarre, and on a neutral or bright pair of IEMs, it's unbearable.
+Billie Jean was mixed really bright: the snare, the high hat, the shaker are all piercing.

-With the KE4s, the brightness is still there, but it's far more measured, and though there is a peak in the higher treble, that just doesn't get to me (it might to you, os be aware).
-Sure Billie Jean still cuts straight to it, but it doesn't seem as glaring as with most other IEMs I've tried.
+With the KE4, the brightness is still there, but it's far more measured, and though there is a peak in the higher treble, it doesn't get to me (it might to you, so be aware).
+Sure, Billie Jean still cuts through, but it doesn't seem as glaring as with most other IEMs I've tried.
 That floating acidic fly that usually buzzes in to ruin The Dead's anthem actually seems like a balanced addition to the mix.
-In both cases, the KE4 is the equivalent of popping a couple valium.
+In both cases, the KE4's treble is the equivalent of popping a couple valium.
 It takes the edge right off.

 A selection of photos of the Kiwi Ears KE4 IEMs.